📋 How we test

 Calculate the pixel density (PPI) of any display.
-Enter the horizontal and vertical resolution along with the diagonal screen size.
+Enter the resolution and diagonal screen size to check layout density.
+You can also analyze other options using our display tools.

 --